Nirmal2310/NANOTAXI/Tabs/additional_information.md

 <br>
 <img src="PCoA_plot_Species.png" alt="PCoA Plot" style="width: 100%"/>

-### **PCA PLOT**
+### **PCA BI-PLOT**

 The scatter plot shows the result of **Principal Component Analysis (PCA)** analysis using the species counts table.
 The species read counts are first transformed using **Centered Log-Ratio (CLR)** Transformation.<br>
 Since the counts data is compositional in nature, it is constrained by a constant sum.
 This introduces a dependence between variable.
 The CLR transformation is used to remove this constraint, transforming the data into a space where traditional statisitical analyses can be applied.<br>
-The barcodes are projected on the first two principal components (PCs) and the percent variance explained by those PCs are displayed along the x and y axes.
+The barcodes are projected on the first two principal components (PCs) and the percent variance explained by those PCs are displayed along the x and y axes.<br>
+The PCA biplot revealed distinct clusters for each group.
+Faecal samples clustered distinctly from crop digesta, driven primarily by taxa such as Escherichia coli and Enterococcus faecalis, whereas crop digesta was associated with lactobacilli-rich profiles.
+The Zymobiomics mock community formed a separate cluster, reflecting its standardised composition and minimal overlap with biological samples.
 <br>
 <br>
 <img src="PCA_plot_Species.png" alt="PCA Plot" style="width: 100%"/>